‘Headless’ e-commerce platform Fabric raises $43M – TechCrunch

 “I built AmazonBasics and AmazonBasics is coming for you,” he said.
 “We encourage them to differentiate and continue their journey as a marketplace, building a direct business with their customer.”

 With the new funding, Fabric will be able to expand its sales and marketing team while also continuing to improve the product.
-Masud said he’s less interested in reaching larger or smaller customers, and more interested in expansion by “building out a bigger suite co-pilot apps,” for example by doing more to support order logistics and fulfillment.
+Masud said he’s less interested in reaching larger or smaller customers, and more interested in expansion by “building out a bigger suite of co-pilot apps,” for example by doing more to support order logistics and fulfillment.